bndk-yv/lvrt/README.md

-# LabVIEW Library Rpository Template
+# LabVIEW Library Repository Template

 This is a template repository for LabVIEW libraries.
 Source code from the source directory can be built into VIPM packages using the [build specification](package/__LIBRARY_NAME__.vipb).